Property Valuations for Estate Settlement by Bruce W. Reyle & Company Real Estate Appraisers and Consultants

 Settling an estate commonly demands an appraisal to establish fair market value for the residential property in question.
 It's understandable that ordering an appraisal is the farthest thought from your mind.
 So, there's a chance the date an appraisal report is ordered will differ the date of death.
 Our company is accustomed to the procedures and requirements needed to perform a retroactive appraisal with an effective date and fair market value estimate matching the exact date you suffered the loss of your loved one.
 The ethics provision explained within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our staff to confidentiality, assuring the strongest degree of privacy for you and your loved ones.

 Most people don't realize that the IRS needs reports filed to show the numbers involved in estate sales.

-One of the most necessary requirements in a report is an appraiser-backed opinion of value in an exhaustive reason as to how the appraiser came to his conclusion.
-This sort of report will definitely show the evidence that the numbers within within the report are well-founded and accurate.
+An exhaustive report showing the appraiser's opinion of value is required to back the methods the appraiser used to come to his conclusions.
+This sort of report will definitely substantiate the evidence that the numbers provided within the report are well-founded and accurate.

 Having a professional report from Bruce W. Reyle & Company Real Estate Appraisers and Consultants gives the executor undeniable facts and figures to work with in exceeding IRS and Virginia state agency requirements.
 It assures peace of mind to everyone concerned because we are there to stand behind the appraisal report if it is ever refuted.